ApolloAuto/apollo/docs/安装指南/Installation Guide.md

 > Attention: To complete the update, it is necessary to ensure a network connection.

 ### 2. Install Docker Engine

+> Tip: If you are using host deployment mode, please skip this step.

 Apollo relies on Docker 19.03+.
 To install the Docker engine, you can follow the official documentation for installation: